redbadger/crux/docs/src/part-1/shell/ios/index.md

-`build` in turn runs `typegen`, `package` and `generate-project`. `typegen` will use the codegen CLI we [prepared earlier](../../shell.md), and `package` will use `cargo swift` to create a `Shared` package with the generated code.
+`build` in turn runs `typegen`, `package` and `generate-project`. `typegen` will use the codegen CLI we [prepared earlier](../../shell.md), and `package` will use `cargo swift` to create a `Shared` package with our app binary and the bindgen code.
 That package will be our Swift interface to the core.

 Finally `generate-project` will run `xcodegen` to give us an Xcode project file.
-They are famously fragile files and difficul to version control, so generating it from a less arcane source of truth seems like a good idea (yes, even if that source of truth is YAML).
+They are famously fragile files and difficult to version control, so generating it from a less arcane source of truth seems like a good idea (yes, even if that source of truth is YAML).